0

 Travel Hacking allows passengers to fly to certain destinations with a side trip or detour in order to get some massive savings.

-Traveling during 2022 to Europe, expect at times to spend $3000 or $4000 on a round-trip, but add a mini-trip to for instance Egypt and you can pay just over $2000 as in this example: Chicago to Munich with a side of Egypt
+Traveling during 2023 to Europe, you could expect at times to spend $3000 or $4000 on a round-trip, but add a mini-trip to for instance Egypt and you can pay just over $2000 as in this example: Chicago to Munich with a side of Egypt

-Build your own RTW (Round the World), combines two or more separate tickets in Business Class to get some great deals, such as:
+You can also build your own RTW (Round the World), which combines two or more separate tickets in Business Class to get some great deals, such as:

 Or what about France to New Zealand with stopovers in the United States and Japan from €3209.